Simple Harmonic Motion in a Spring-Mass System

 - Hold one end of the spring in one hand.

-- Open the accelerometer in graph mode and select the direction you would like to measure, based on your phone's orientation.
+- Confirm that you have selected the accelerometer that records the direction you would like to measure, based on your phone's orientation.

 - When you are ready, press the record button.